NEW ALBUM: the recording is going very nicely. Seven tracks almost complete – five more to go. Still working on the name!

 SOHAM RADIO FOLK CLUB: Thanks to Stuart Green for featuring us on his show on 3rd November.
 He chatted with Andrew in an interview recorded at our recent gig at Ely Folk Club; and played our Galician set of tunes.
 You can hear the segment below.

 FACEBOOK CAMUS: we have a brand-new shiny FB page!
 Click the icon at the top of this page – we hope you’ll like and follow.

-ELY FOLK CLUB: our second in-person gig, at the Arkenstall Centre in Haddenham.
+ELY FOLK CLUB: our second in-person gig since the pandemic, at the Arkenstall Centre in Haddenham.
 More info on our Gigs page – but we had a lovely time.
 Andrew was excited to catch up with Steve Roud, who was unexpectedly in the audience.
 Steve (as well as being the creator of the extraordinary Roud Index) edited the New Penguin Book of English Folk Songs with Julia Bishop – our source for The Keeper which we played at this gig.
 Here’s the video.

 BBC RADIO CAMBRIDGESHIRE FOLK SHOW: Thanks to Mark Walsh for an extended interview with Andrew about the band, our history, our experience of the pandemic, and our upcoming gigs.
 Also for playing three tracks from our EP: The Deserter from Kent, Felton Lonnin, and the Galician set.
 Here’s a recording of the piece.

 THE FOLK SHOW ON SOHAM RADIO: Thanks to Stuart Green for playing our song ‘Education’ on the show on 29th September.
 Catch the show on Mixcloud.
 Stuart will be interviewing us when we play at Ely Folk Club next month.